-Any concerns that a child is being or is at risk of being sexually exploited should be passed without delay to the DSL.
-The Jubilee Federation is aware there is a clear link between regular school absence/truanting and CSE.
-Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.
+Any concerns that a child is being or is at risk of being sexually or criminally exploited should be passed without delay to the DSL.
+The Jubilee with Pebblebed Federation is aware there is a clear link between regular school absence/truanting, CSE and CCE.
+Staff should consider a child to be at potential CSE/CCE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.